Oblivious Fronthaul-Constrained Relay for a Gaussian Channel: water-pouring with the optimal quantizer

+The results are summarized in Table~\ref{tbl:summary}.
+Figs.~\ref{fig:multi_inverse} and ~\ref{fig:flat} contain curves of $S(f), C(f), H(f)$ normalized to a unity average, and also a (normalized) classical water-pouring power allocation curve, $S(f)_{Water-Pouring}$, for comparison to the proposed approach.

+It should be noted that the curves $S(f),C(f)$ of Fig.~\ref{fig:flat} are not unique (algorithm dependent) since the channel has a flat response; however, the total mutual information is maximized nonetheless. \nfigSing{graphics/3_4_merged}{Allocated (normalized) power and bit-rate vs arbitrary channel and comparison to the allocated power resulting from water-pouring method; user bandwidth $W = 10[Hz]$.}{fig:multi_inverse} \nfigSing{graphics/9_10_merged}{An example of the abrupt nature of the optimal spectral allocation of power and bit-rate vs flat channel and comparison to the allocated power resulting from water-pouring method; user bandwidth $W = 10[Hz]$.}{fig:flat}

-It is clear form the results that: \begin{itemize} \item The proposed approach for allocating the power $S_x(f)$ and rate $C(f)$ is indeed optimal and superior to the other methods that are presented.
-Evidently, the rate is upper bounded by the classical water pouring result($C\rightarrow\infty$).
-It is evident:
+It is clear from the results that: \begin{itemize} \item The proposed approach for allocating the power $S(f)$ and rate $C(f)$ is indeed optimal and superior to the other methods that were presented.
+Evidently, the rate is upper bounded by the classical water-pouring result~($C\rightarrow\infty$).
+It is evident that

-\item The price of obliviousness is demonstrated, as for a cognitive relay the reliable rate is $min(I_n^\infty(x;z),C)$, achieved by a relay that decodes the signal and transmits then the decoded information at the maximum allowable rate ($C$).
+\item The price of obliviousness is demonstrated; as for a cognitive relay the reliable rate is $min(I_n^\infty(X;Z),C)$, achieved by a relay that decodes the signal and then transmits the decoded information at the maximum allowable rate ($C$). \end{itemize}